joaodeconto/RTS/Assets/NGUI/ReadMe - 3.0.8 f7.txt

 -----------------
  Version History
 -----------------

+3.7.8
+- NEW: Added a validator delegate to the toggle class for when you want to add custom code to prevent state changes before they happen.
+- FIX: Some more compile fixes for newer Unity 5 versions.
+- FIX: Sliced sprite corners will no longer be drawn if sides were chosen to be hidden.
+- FIX: UIPanel no longer makes all of the game objects underneath it be on the same layer.
+Just widgets.
+- FIX: Minor fix for the scroll view recentering.
+- FIX: Flash compilation #ifdef.
+- FIX: FreeType fix for Unity 5 (64 bit).

+3.7.7
+- Fix for the drop-down list appearing in the wrong place in some situations.
+- You can now choose to merge loaded localization data with existing one.
+Useful for patching games.
+- Added a user-contributed outline8 type label effect.
+- Cleaned up new warnings shown in Unity 5.
+- Fixes for dynamic font rendering in Unity 5 (underline/strikethrough).

+3.7.6
+- FIX: Unity 5.0 compilation and functionality compatibility fixes.
+- FIX: Work-around for a Unity bug in 4.5.5p3 and p4 (OnValidate not affected by script execution order).
+- FIX: Potential work-around for touch events sending mouse events.
+- FIX: NGUI texture import will now use automatic true color instead of ARGB32.
+- FIX: UIEventTrigger's OnDrag was mistakenly calling the onDragOut callback.

+3.7.5
+- NEW: UISavedOption now works with progress bars as well.
+- NEW: MathiasSoeholm's implementation for Labels with float spacing.
+- FIX: UIPopupList opened manually will now close automatically without requiring selection to be set.
+- FIX: UICamera will now use proper 'events go to colliders' flag from the first UICamera.
+- FIX: Unity 5 compilation tweaks.
+- FIX: Flash compilation fixes.

 3.7.4
 - FIX: UIInput no longer uses OnGUI unless you actually select the input field first (eliminates GC alloc).